umd-fire-coml/MultiSeg/README.md

 [WAD CVPR 2018](https://www.kaggle.com/c/cvpr-2018-autonomous-driving/data)
-datasets at their respective sources, but we also have a "mini-DAVIS" and a "mini-WAD" dataset that has the same folder structure but only contains a very small subset of the images.
+datasets at their respective sources, but we also have a "mini-DAVIS" and a "mini-WAD" dataset that has the same folder structure but only contains a very small subset of the images--which allows for easier testing and evaluation.

 * For **CVPR WAD 2018**, there is only the 'train' subset (and only certain images within the subset).

-* For **DAVIS 2017**, there is only the 'trainval' subset (and only some of the images/videos within the subset).
+* For **DAVIS 2017**, there is only the 'trainval' subset at 480p resolution (and only some of the images/videos within the subset).

 The mini-datasets can be found on our github repository's [releases page](https://github.com/umd-fire-coml/MultiSeg/releases).
 We are